 Speak with Your Advisor

 Talk with your advisor about how NSE will fit into your degree program before submitting the application.
-After being accepted into an NSE school, you should speak with your advisor again to fill out a Special Enrollment Request Form (SERF) [pdf].
+After being accepted into an NSE school, you should speak with your advisor again to fill out a Special Enrollment Request Form (SERF).

 Be flexible about the courses you want to take.
 You can view availability in the NSE Directory and in the exchange institution's course catalog.
 For grades to transfer back to

-USC, you must send your transcript from the exchange school to the USC Registrar.
+UofSC, you must send your transcript from the exchange school to the UofSC Registrar.

 If you have completed the steps above and have approval through your academic department, you can have credits and grades transferred back to the University of South Carolina.

 Students with disabilities should contact the NSE Office at the potential host school about what options and processes are in place to assist them with their needs.

 The National Student Exchange offers a number of special exchange opportunities.

 Improve your Spanish while you take in the area culture at a number of schools in the U.S. territory of Puerto Rico.
 No passport is required and the currency is the same.
 You will need approval from a Spanish instructor at UofSC and you may be required to take a language proficiency test.